space/my-electron-vaadin-app/readme.md

 - Java 19 : as compilation language but also as embedded JRE to be shipped with the application
 - Vaadin: 23.3.2 (the latest available)
-- Small Ant build script on top of maven to add a bit of old good procedural logic
+- Small Ant build script on top of maven to add a bit of old good procedural logic to the build process
-- A more complete Vaadin app created via https://start.vaadin.com
+- A bit more rich Vaadin app created via https://start.vaadin.com

 To build:

-- Install Java JDK 19
+- Install Java JDK 19 and define your JAVA_HOME
-- Install Ant (1.10.12)
+- Install Ant (1.10.12) and define your ANT_HOME
-- Install Maven (mine is 3.6.3 and never tried a newer version)
+- Install Maven (mine is 3.6.3 and never tried a newer version) and define your MAVEN_HOME
 - For Vaadin normal build install also node (18.12.1) and npm (8.19.2)

 then run: